-One of the first Irish scholars, Jim McCarthy, became Chairman of the Irish Scholars group in 2001 and was succeeded by Padraig Walshe (2004 to 2006), Thomas Horgan (2006 to 2010), Derek McCabe (2010 to 2012) and Bill O’Keeffe – Cork (2012 to 2016) and Geoff Dooley (2017 to 2019) and Karen Brosnan (2020 to date).
+One of the first Irish scholars, Jim McCarthy, became Chairman of the Irish Scholars group in 2001 and was succeeded by Padraig Walshe (2004 to 2006), Thomas Horgan (2006 to 2010), Derek McCabe (2010 to 2012), Bill O’Keeffe – Cork (2012 to 2016) and Geoff Dooley (2017 to 2019) and Karen Brosnan (2020 to date).
 In addition, Nuffield Ireland has acknowledged the consistent drive and support of a number of industry leaders by making them Life members of Nuffield Ireland: John Grogan, Matt Dempsey, Michael Berkery, and Matt Ryan.
 In September 2006 the Nuffield Association in Ireland was established as the Nuffield Farming Scholarships Trust Limited, a company with no share capital, limited by guarantee.

 Beginning of Nuffield Ireland